Nathaniel-Coulter/Obscura-Canvas-Uniformity/README.md

 }
 ```

-**Final Config Tips:**
+**❗❗❗Final Config Tips:❗❗❗**

 1.)
-If your VM can’t allocate at least 4 CPU cores and 8GB RAM, use those values anyway in Obscura — but understand that some fingerprinting tools may still detect hardware inconsistencies.
+If your VM can’t allocate at least 4 CPU cores and 8GB RAM, use those values anyway in Obscura — but understand that **some fingerprinting tools may still detect hardware inconsistencies between your browser (which is spoofed), and what they can estimate from your base OS.❗❗❗**

 2.)
 GPU Renderer: If your similarity ratio is high (i.e., many people have your renderer), you may choose to leave it blank to simulate ambiguity.
 (See start of next section)